William and Harry reunite at Diana statue unveiling - KION546

 A possible estrangement between the two had been speculated on in the media for years but Harry finally confirmed their relationship had diverged in a 2019 documentary.
 “We are certainly on different paths at the moment,” Harry said, adding: “But I will always be there for him, and as I know he will always be there for me.”

-But in the years since the statue was commissioned and Harry’s candid confession, their fractured relationship has only got worse.
+In the years since the statue was commissioned and Harry’s candid confession, their fractured relationship has only deteriorated further.
 Harry has married and started a family with wife Meghan.
 The brothers then split up their joint Royal Foundation.
 And the Sussexes have since opted to relocate to a different continent to escape the endless media intrusion they say they faced, as well as their experience of racism within the royal family and a lack of support from the royal household.

 Things do not seem to have improved between the brothers and the wider royal family in the wake of the Sussexes’ explosive interview with Oprah Winfrey in March.